hashicorp/terraform-provider-consul/website/docs/r/namespace.markdown

 * `name` - (Required) The namespace name.
 * `description` - (Optional) Free form namespace description.
 * `policy_defaults` - (Optional) The list of default policies that should be applied to all tokens created in this namespace.
 * `role_defaults` - (Optional) The list of default roles that should be applied to all tokens created in this namespace.
 * `meta` - (Optional) Specifies arbitrary KV metadata to associate with the namespace.
+* `partition` - (Optional, Enterprise Only) The partition to create the namespace within.

 ## Attributes Reference